Linking Verbs

 The monkey looked for food.

 Omit the prepositional phrase into a tall man before checking.
-That leaves the sentence, "he grew."
-There's no noun or adjective left to link to, so grew is an action verb in this sentence. -
+That leaves the sentence, "He grew."
+There's no noun or adjective left to link to, so grew is used as an action verb in this sentence.

 The bugle sounds loud.